Navz12345/NLP-Assignment_3/Report.md

 - **40 evaluation prompts per task type**

 ### Teacher Model
-The teacher model used for synthetic supervision was **`llama-3.3-70b-instruct-awq`** via the UTSA-hosted API.
+The teacher model used for synthetic supervision was **`llama-3.3-70b-instruct-awq`**.
 Each structured prompt was submitted to the teacher model, and the resulting outputs were validated for JSON correctness before inclusion in the final Stage 2 training set.

 The final generation pass produced: